Generation X (comics): M

 M appeared for a time as part of Banshee's X-Corps along with Husk and Jubilee, following which she became an employee of X-Factor Investigations, in X-Factor (vol. 3).
-She was an instrumental part of many of their investigations and, along with Strong Guy, considered the muscle of the group.
-After being seduced by a dupe of Multiple Man's, she developed a romantic interest in him, but his feelings laid with her teammate Siryn, which led to friction within the group.
-She has since made her peace with both Siryn and Madrox.
-M is currently appearing as a central character in Magneto's Uncanny X-Men.
+She is an instrumental part of many of their investigations and, along with Strong Guy, considered the muscle of the group.
+After being seduced by a dupe of Multiple Man's, she develops a romantic interest in him, but his feelings laid with her teammate Siryn, which leads to friction within the group.
+She has since made peace with both Siryn and Madrox.
+M appeared as a central character in Magneto's Uncanny X-Men.

 Penance

-Penance (now renamed "Hollow") appeared in the limited series Loners, where she was held captive by a ring of drug makers in order to harvest her genetics to create MGH.
+Penance (now renamed "Hollow") appeared in the limited series Loners, where she was held captive by a ring of drug makers in order to harvest her genetics to create Mutant Growth Hormone.
 She was accidentally freed by Ricochet.
 After a battle with a crazed Phil Urich, she left, following him.
 She re-appeared in late 2011 as a new student at Avengers Academy.

 Skin

 Jubilee and Skin were shown to be living in LA in a story in the anthology series X-Men Unlimited, sharing an apartment and attempting to adjust to civilian life.
-They were both attacked by a mutant hate group and Skin died after being crucified on the X-Men's front lawn.
-Writer Chuck Austen mistakenly used an incorrect surname when referring to the character after his death; however, a gravestone with the correct surname was shown in the anthology series X-Men Unlimited, where Iceman reminisced about their brief friendship.
-Skin was resurrected on Krakoa and currently is not on a team.
+They are both attacked by a mutant hate group, with Skin being crucified on the X-Men's front lawn and killed.
+Skin was resurrected on Krakoa.

 Synch

 Having died near the end of Generation X, Synch was one of the first mutants resurrected on Krakoa.
-He was placed on a team along with Darwin and Wolverine that was sent to the Vault, a pocket dimension with a vastly accelerated flow of time and home to dangerous superhumans, with the intent of gaining information about the mysterious place.
-While approximately three months had passed in the real world, more than five hundred years passed in the Vault before Synch and the others were able to escape and relay the information back to the X-Men.
+He is placed on a team along with Darwin and Wolverine that was sent to the Vault, a pocket dimension with a vastly accelerated flow of time and home to dangerous superhumans, with the intent of gaining information.
+While approximately three months had passed in the real world, more than five hundred years pass in the Vault before Synch and the others escape and relay the information back to the X-Men.